billhennessy/hennessysview2020/content/posts/2020/the-only-covid-number-that-matters.md

 The number to watch is **the number of serious cases in a specific location**.
 Here's a quick review:

 1. Serious cases involve hospitalization and, probably, ventilators.
-2. A small number of serious cases in a hospital or cities will not tax the healthcare system.
+2. A small number of serious cases in a hospital or one city will not tax the healthcare system.
 3. A large concentration of serious cases in one hospital or city will overwhelm the healthcare system.
 4. When the healthcare system is overwhelmed, it's bad not only for people with the virus, but for anyone who needs medical care.

 	5. Heart-attacks
 	6. Car accidents
 	7. Strokes